ayeganov/claw/README.md

 # Download the .dmg file
 # Open the DMG and drag claw.app to /Applications

-# Add to PATH by creating a symlink
+# Add to PATH by creating a symlink.
+I don't have a proper developer license for MacOS, so the binary is not signed
+xattr -r -d com.apple.quarantine /Applications/claw.app/
 sudo ln -s /Applications/claw.app/Contents/MacOS/claw /usr/local/bin/claw
 ```